annavisibelli/DL4Helices/README.md

 **3H.csv** and **Non-Helices.csv** contains data necessary to run the ML experiments.

-**Encoding** sub-folder contains the implementation of the Word2Vec algorithm (https://radimrehurek.com/gensim/models/word2vec.html) and One-Hot-encoding to the dataset.
+**Encoding** folder contains the implementation of the Word2Vec (https://radimrehurek.com/gensim/models/word2vec.html) and One-Hot-encoding algorithms.

-Models: host all the model we have tested.
+**Models** folder host all the model we have tested.
+Each model